btc100k/shamir_seed_qr_codes/README.md

   * You should *only* do this on a computer that is not connected to the internet.
   * You can paste all your words at once (with a space between the words) or enter them one at a time.
   * If you do not enter any words, a hard-coded set will be used so you can see how this works.
-* The program then creates a bunch of png files (secret-share-#.png) which you then save in various places.
+* The program then creates a bunch of shares which you then save in various places.
+  * Either as png files (secret-share-#.png)
+  * Or as a long string of letters and square braces

 # Running - Decoding
-* You'll have to enter the full path to pictures of the QR codes.
+* You'll have to enter the the whole JSON string, or the full path to pictures of the QR codes.
   * One at a time.
-* Enter a blank line after you've entered all QR codes
+* Enter a blank line after you've entered all input
 * The app prints out your seed words
   * Make sure no one is looking over your shoulder.